The Mystery Trend: History

 The group came to fruition in 1964 thanks to Ron Nagle (keyboards, vocals), an R&B enthusiast enamored with the recordings of Ray Charles.
 While studying at San Francisco State College, he met Larry Bennett (lead vocals), who also shared similar musical tastes.
 As the British Invasion brought rock and roll back to the conscience of San Francisco's pop audience, Nagle and Bennett formed the Terrazzo Brothers with fellow college students Bob Cuff (rhythm guitar), Mike Daly (bass guitar), and John Luby (drums).
 For the most part, the band tended to remove themselves from the music of the Beatles, instead playing interpretations of R&B songs.
 After a year, the Terrazzo Brothers saw Daly assume the role of manager, Bennett taking his former position, and newcomer Larry West (lead guitar) was brought in to fill the group's vacancy at guitar.
 The band changed their name to the Mystery Trend, a mishearing of the "Mystery Tramp" featured in the lyrics to Bob Dylan's "Like a Rolling Stone".

 The Mystery Trend developed a local following, becoming one of the earliest rock groups to perform at the Matrix.
 In the same regard, the band was one of the first ensembles to be associated with the San Francisco Sound, alongside the original Jefferson Airplane, the Great Society, the Charlatans, and the Vejtables, among their other contemporaries.
-They also were involved in three Mime Troup Benefits, which hold significance as they were promoter Bill Graham's earliest attempts at advertising rock music to the public.
+They also were involved in three San Francisco Mime Troupe benefits, which hold significance as they were promoter Bill Graham's earliest attempts at advertising rock music to the public.
 During their brief stints at the Matrix, the Mystery Trend exhibited a cutting-edge style unique to their music scene, that produced unconventional chord progressions.
 Unlike their contemporaries, the band was less interested in the free-form psychedelia-tinged instrumentals, that came to define San Francisco's music scene, but rather they attempted to pack multiple influences into organized structures.